fluencelabs/gitbook-docs/fluence-js/2_basics.md

 The next section will cover in-depth and advanced usage of Fluence JS

 The code from this section is available in on [github](https://github.com/fluencelabs/examples/tree/main/fluence-js-examples/hello-world)

+## Running Fluence application in different environments

+Fluence JS runs instantiates Aqua Virtual Machine (AVM) from wasm file and runs it in the background thread.
+Different mechanism are used depending on the JS environment.
+In nodejs worker threads are for background execution and was file is read from the filesystem.
+In browser-based environments web workers are used and the wasm file is being loaded from server hosting the application.
+Next two sections cover how to configure a fluence application depending on the environment.